EKS configuration

 - name: client-properties

-mountPath: "/kafkorama/addons/kafka/producer.properties"
+mountPath: "/kafkorama-gateway/addons/kafka/producer.properties"

 subPath: client.properties